-Comparable sales increased 6.5% for fiscal year 2017 compared to fiscal year 2016.
+Comparable sales increased 6.5%.
 This increase resulted from an increase of approximately 5.8% in the number of transactions and an increase of approximately 0.7% in the average dollar value of transactions.

 Cost of Goods Sold and Gross Profit